Chemistry in Cancer Research Working Group Charter

 Section 3.
 All AACR members in good standing who are also members of CICR/AACR are eligible to serve on the CICR/AACR Steering Committee.

 Section 4.
-The Steering Committee shall be comprised of no more than 11 members of CICR/AACR as follows:
+The Steering Committee shall be comprised of no more than 11 members of CICR/AACR, and when applicable, one non-voting position for the present CICR Newsletter Editor, as follows:

-(a) Three Officers, including a Chairperson, Chairperson-Elect and Past Chairperson, each serving one-year terms; and
+a) Three officers, including a chairperson, chairperson-elect and past-chairperson, each serving one-year terms;

-(b) Eight additional members, each serving two-year terms.
+b) Eight additional members, each serving two-year terms; and

 Section 6.
 Officers of the Steering Committee shall be elected according to the following process: